vmware/pyvmomi/docs/vim/cluster/DasFdmAvailabilityState.rst

-.. _connectedToMaster: ../../vim/cluster/DasFdmAvailabilityState.rst#connectedToMaster

-.. _ClusterDasFdmHostState: ../../vim/cluster/DasFdmHostState.rst

-.. _ClusterDasFdmAvailabilityState: ../../vim/cluster/DasFdmAvailabilityState.rst

-.. _vim.cluster.DasFdmAvailabilityState: ../../vim/cluster/DasFdmAvailabilityState.rst

-.. _ClusterDasVmSettingsIsolationResponse: ../../vim/cluster/DasVmSettings/IsolationResponse.rst

 vim.cluster.DasFdmAvailabilityState
 ===================================
-  The `ClusterDasFdmAvailabilityState`_ enumeration describes the availability states of hosts in a vSphere HA cluster.
+  The `ClusterDasFdmAvailabilityState <vim/cluster/DasFdmAvailabilityState.rst>`_ enumeration describes the availability states of hosts in a vSphere HA cluster.
 In the HA architecture, a agent called the Fault Domain Manager runs on each active host.
 These agents elect a master and the others become its slaves.
 The availability state assigned to a given host is determined from information reported by the Fault Domain Manager running on the host, by a Fault Domain Manager that has been elected master, and by vCenter Server.
-See `ClusterDasFdmHostState`_ for more information about the vSphere HA architecture.
+See `ClusterDasFdmHostState <vim/cluster/DasFdmHostState.rst>`_ for more information about the vSphere HA architecture.

-  :type: `vim.cluster.DasFdmAvailabilityState`_
+  :type: `vim.cluster.DasFdmAvailabilityState <vim/cluster/DasFdmAvailabilityState.rst>`_

   :name: fdmUnreachable